beef331/slicerator/README.md

 # slicerator
-A simple iterator library to enable more efficient iterators
+Iterator package aimed at more ergonomic and efficient iterators.